badquanta/approval-voting/README.md

 # Approval Voting as an Application.

+Just started this last night: Feb 26th.
+Don't know why I didn't start working on this in December of 2000.
+See [Approval Voting]() for basic design specifications.

 Design goals:

 1) Keep source simple & accessable.
+2) Distributed operation.
+People can run votes on the same question independently.
+The results can be merged; or simply handled independently.. but a common history is maintained. (implemented with GIT.)
 2) Support, or at least options for text-only interfaces, especially command line; as well as all accessiblity options via web, native desktop services (speech to text; speech recogniztion) and mobile device features.
 3) Allow anyone to run their own votes on their own questions for their own reasons; but also just to encourage peer review.